StanleyWan/Coupon/README.md

 ## Summary of findings

 ### General
-Generally, the acceptance rate of the coupons is 56.8%
+1. the general acceptance rate of the coupons is 56.8%
+2. the bar chart of the acceptance rate of the coupons

 ![image_alt](https://github.com/StanleyWan/Coupon/blob/main/findings/general_coupons.png)

+3. The histogram of the temperature column

 ###Bar Coupon Specific